20lives/dmote/doc/options-main.md

 ## Section `keycaps`

 Keycaps are the plastic covers placed over the switches.
-Their shape will help determine the spacing between key mounts if the keyboard is curved.
-Negative space is also reserved for the caps.
+Their shape is determined [here](options-nested.md), not in this section.

 ### Parameter `preview`

 If `true`, include models of the keycaps.
 This is intended for illustration in development.
 The models are not good enough for printing.

-### Parameter `body-height`

-The height in mm of each keycap, measured from top to bottom of the entire cap by itself.

-An SA cap would be about 11.6 mm, DSA 7.3 mm.

-### Parameter `resting-clearance`

-The height in mm of the air gap between keycap and switch mount, in a resting state.

 ## Section `switches`